-If an error exists before or during the unload procedure, the unload sequence will be suspended and the bottom LED will light.
-If the Open button is pressed again, the unload sequence will be reattempted; however, unwritten data in the buffer will not be written to tape.
+If an error exists before or during the unload procedure, the unload sequence will be suspended and the top (amber) LED will flash.
+If the unload button is pressed again, the unload sequence will be reattempted; however, unwritten data in the buffer will not be written to tape.
 The buffer and errors will be cleared.